Searchlight (magazine)

 Searchlight is a British magazine, founded in 1975 by Gerry Gable and Maurice Ludmer, which publishes exposés about racism, antisemitism and fascism in the United Kingdom and elsewhere.

 Searchlights main focus is on the far right in the United Kingdom, as well as covering similar entities in other countries.
-The magazine is published and edited by Gerry Gable.
 An archive of historical materials associated with the magazine, The Searchlight Archive, is housed at the University of Northampton.

-The magazine is published quarterly, but it will cease paper publication after the Spring 2025 issue, the 50th anniversary of it being in print.
-Investigations and reporting will continue online.
+The magazine was published quarterly, but ceased physical publication after the Spring 2025 issue, the 50th anniversary of it being in print.
+Investigations and reporting continue to be posted online.

 History

 The current Searchlight magazine was preceded by a newspaper of the same name, which was founded in 1964 by left-wing Labour Party Member of Parliament Reg Freeson with Gerry Gable as "research director".
 In 1967, in the fourth issue of the paper, Freeson announced his decision to stand down as editor after being promoted to a ministerial role in the UK government.
 He said that fellow MP Joan Lestor would be taking over as editor, but no further issues were actually published.
 However, Gable, Maurice Ludmer and others stayed together as Searchlight Associates.
 In 1974 they published the pamphlet 'A Well Oiled Nazi Machine', in response to the rise of the National Front.
 This brought renewed attention to the group, and helped raise funds to establish a monthly magazine in 1975.
 The pilot issue of the new Searchlight appeared in February 1975, with Ludmer as Managing Editor and Gable as Editor.

 Ludmer and Gable were also amongst the first sponsors of the Anti-Nazi League, with Ludmer sitting on its first steering group.

 In the Ludmer years, Searchlight had a close relationship with CARF, the Campaign Against Racism and Fascism, a magazine published by the (London) Anti Racist-Anti Fascist Co-ordinating Committee (a Federation of the Anti-Fascist Committees that had sprung up all over London in the mid-1970s).
 CARF merged with Searchlight in 1979, becoming an insert (with separate editorial control) at the back of the magazine, but this arrangement ended following disagreements in the early 1990s.
 When CARF launched its own separate magazine, it led the first issue with a statement explaining the split from Searchlight.
 This centred on CARF being unhappy that Searchlight was, in its view, over-focused on antisemitism and not focused enough on anti-black racism.